FC Kairat: Recent seasons

-European record
+Continental record

-Until the Football Union of Kazakhstan joined UEFA in 2002, the club took part in the Asian Cup Winners' Cup twice in 1997–98 and 2000–01.
-On the last occasion, they had their best result reaching the quarterfinal, which was lost to the Iranian Esteghlal by the aggregate score of 0–3.
+Before the Kazakhstan Football Federation joined UEFA in 2002, Kairat took part in the Asian Cup Winners' Cup twice, in 1997–98 and 2000–01.
+On the latter occasion, they reached the quarter-finals for the first time, losing to Iranian side Esteghlal by an aggregate score of 0–3.

 Legend: GF = Goals For.
 GA = Goals Against.
 GD = Goal Difference.